SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         In general, Docker images are built for a specific platform.
 For example, if you are using a Mac with an M1/M2 chip, then you are running on an ARM architecture.
 If you are using a Windows or Linux machine, then you are running on an AMD64 architecture.
 This is important to know when building Docker images.
-Thus, Docker images you build may not work on other platforms than the ones you build on.
+Thus, Docker images you build may not work on platforms different than the ones you build on.
 You can specify which platform you want to build for by adding the `--platform` argument to the `docker build` command:

         ```bash